 Parent Only Prosecutions are used as a last resort where parents fail to engage with the service and continue to ignore their child’s educational and welfare needs.
 However, this is only one of many avenues explored.

-The EWS can apply to the courts to issue fines to parents of children who are not attending school regularly.
+The Education Welfare Service (EWS) can apply to the courts to issue fines to parents of children who are not attending school regularly.
 In the Magistrates Court the maximum fine that can be imposed is £1,000 in respect of each child who is missing school.

 While the maximum fine is unusual, it has been applied on some occasions but has usually been decreased at the Court of Appeal.